-Am I Eligible for the Abortion Pill?
+Am I Eligible For The Abortion Pill?

 Before deciding if the abortion pill is right for you, a physical exam, ultrasound, and STD testing should be performed.
 These steps will provide information to determine eligibility for the abortion pill.

-What is the Abortion Pill?
+What Is The Abortion Pill?

 The abortion pill, sometimes called a medical abortion, is a series of two drugs that work together to terminate a pregnancy.
 Mifepristone is given first, usually at the provider’s office, and it blocks the body’s progesterone, a hormone used to support pregnancy.
 Within 48 hours, misoprostol is taken at home to start uterine contractions.
 The pregnancy is forced out of the woman’s body with heavy bleeding and cramping.

-Why Do I Need an Ultrasound?
+Why Do I Need An Ultrasound?

 The abortion pill is not a safe option for all pregnancies.
 Obtaining the appropriate test safeguards a woman’s health.
 An ultrasound is crucial before using the abortion pill for a few reasons: